sschleemilch/vehicle_signal_specification/docs-gen/content/extensions/overlay.md

 1. **Adding new key/value pairs as additional metadata:**
 Extending the model with richer information is a fundamental feature enabled by the layer concept.
 For example, deploying VSS into a specific scenario or with a particular binding/technology often needs some additional information.
 1. **Multiple layer files:** VSS layers can be split into several files in order to clearly separate concerns.
 Layering allows all the features above to be applied in a composable manner.
 In order to keep a determinstic result a clear order has to remain.

-### Scenarios for using Overlays

-The standard catalog is specified within COVESA and defines a common view of the major attributes, sensors and actuators of vehicles.
-This is used in many different scenarios, protocols and environments.
-Additional meta data might be required for data-governance, -quality or -sources.
-The instantiation of branches might not fit your vehicle.
-Proprietary signals might be needed for extending the specification for your own use-cases.
-Up to now you were on your own in these scenarios.
-Overlays give you the chance to change and modify the standard catalog in a standardized way.

 ### How does it work?